 Lift-off is at 10:30am.
 I satisfied myself yesterday with big mileage but by spending nearly 20 hours in the saddle all I was really doing was stealing an advance from today’s riding.
 It took 30 minutes to get myself together, dry my rinsed shorts and delicately dab Sudocrem on my pulsing saddle sores and open wounds.

 Breakfast was finished by the time I’d left the room so I nipped across the piazza to a café instead.
 They were embracing the slow food movement but had a different interpretation of it.
-A quick fruit smoothie was a welcome hit of sugar and cold liquid nutrients.
+A fruit smoothie was a welcome hit of sugar and cold liquid nutrients.
 It was already approaching midday and the temperatures were ferocious.
 I checked my route files for the stretch to CP3, knowing that the reason I’d stopped in Bolzano was because there were some big climbs ahead.
-There was no way of avoiding it; I’d be doing them during the hottest part of the day.
+There was no way of avoiding it; I’d be scaling them during the hottest part of the day.
 I was only half annoyed that my sandwich was taking ages to be delivered, because I wasn’t looking forward to putting cheek to saddle.

 “My English teacher told me that cursing is a sign of a poor vocabulary but I find a good swear quite cathartic.”